Leah Downing

 Pause vs Let Go (remove judgement)

-Users valued having the option to pause, but reacted negatively to being asked “why,” which introduced a sense of judgment at a sensitive point.
+Users valued having the option to pause, but reacted negatively to being asked “why,” which introduced a sense of judgement at a sensitive point.
 I removed the forced explanation and replaced it with softer, optional options such as “Taking space” and “Ready to close.”
 This preserved autonomy in the flow and made the decision point feel supportive rather than interrogative.

 Iteration 05